HomeTrue North Blog

 Enjoy 400 acres of lush greenery and outdoor entertainment at Assinobaine Park, located in the city centre.
 Millions of people, locals and tourists, visit this park each year.
 The park is one of the most fun things to do in Winnipeg.

 The park houses popular tourist attractions such as English Garden, Leo Mol Sculpture Garden, theatres, zoo and public art galleries.
-The trails and gardens offer places for relaxing walks.
-Visitors can also enjoy the exotic displays at the indoor horticulture park, The Leaf.
+The trails and gardens offer places for relaxing walks, and visitors can also enjoy the exotic displays at the indoor horticulture park, The Leaf.
 You should set aside three hours to explore this wonder.

 There is free entry into the park for everybody, though some of the attractions do require the purchase of tickets.